florianmahner/object-dimensions/docs/README.md

 # Object Dimensions in Humans :elf: and DNNs :spider_web:

 Before using this repository, we recommend to install all packages using [poetry](https://python-poetry.org/).
-Please install poetry first adn add it to your path
+Please install poetry first and add it to your path

 ```bash
 curl -sSL https://install.python-poetry.org | python3 -